-Academic and Registration Policies
+Academic Information and Policy

 - Schedule an appointment with your academic advisor.
 He or she has your registration date and time.